 Even companies with social intranets struggled to provide a single source of truth.
 These tools with a user-driven structure often serve to amplify misinformation and can create corporate echo chambers that reinforce fake news.

-In 2021, such an intranet is more than a nice-to-have, but a necessary tool continuously focused on meeting the crucial leadership responsibility of building and maintaining trust, security, and engagement among employees wherever they are.
+Such an intranet is more than a nice-to-have, but a necessary tool continuously focused on meeting the crucial leadership responsibility of building and maintaining trust, security, and engagement among employees — wherever they work.